LisaMrc/imgui-template/README.md

 ## 5 | Naming conventions
 **Classes** are in PascalCase
-**Functions and booleans** are in camelCase
-**Files** all start with capital letter
+**Functions, variables and booleans** are in camelCase **Files** all start with capital letter, exept main.cpp

 ## 5 | Random variables
-1. Event : switches player
+1. Event : player switch
 2. Event : leaf falls on board in an empty spot
 3. Event : ORDI/AI player 2
-4. Random sounds
+4. Random sounds (normal law)
 5. Random background music
 6. Fish swimming trajectory at the sides of the board
 7. Random color (you are playing as white or black and the machine sets it for you)
-8. Random animals at the pond
+8. Random animals at the pond / Numbers of animated "jumps" of the pieces until it reaches the target